meghaadj/meghaadj/README.md

 3. Access the user form in react-app using localhost:3004.
 4. You can access the DB by using the details in docker-compose.yml file.
 5. Create a View, Edit and Delete functionality for this form.
 6. Render a table of Users to view in react-app.
-It should get the submissions from the database.
+It should get the users from the database.

 ## Bonus Tasks ✨

 Please do this if you are already comfortable with the technologies

-- Style react-app using Material UI.
-- Implement a checkbox in the form which will represent if the user is blocked or not in the User form.
+- Implement a checkbox in the User form which will represent if the user is blocked or not.
 - Add Sort and Filter functionality to the Users table using mobx.